The Sage Community - October/November 2020

 How do you feel Sage has prepared you and why?

-Third grader, Elliana C., is in her third year at The Sage School.
+Fifth grader, Charles A., is in his third year at The Sage School.

 As a parent, what is most appealing about Sage?